-I first saw this recipe on a fabulous Australian blog – Cook Republic – which I recently discovered.
-Its created by the talented Sneh Roy who I have also connected with on Twitter.
+I first saw this recipe for chilli cola chicken on a fabulous Australian blog – Cook Republic – which I recently discovered.
+Its created by the talented Sneh Roy who I have also connected on Twitter.
 This post had me at the cola.

 This recipe sounded so delicious, I had to try it.
 It’s also very easy to whip up, thus making it a truly fabulous midweek supper meal.

-Billy Law was a contestant on the the third season of Australian Masterchef, and his book ‘Have you Eaten‘ is born out of his fabulous food blog – A Table for Two (the link I have attached is taken from Billy’s recent trip to South Africa).
-The book is vibrant, full of life and a hard copy manifestation of his blog.
+Billy Law was a contestant on the third season of Australian Masterchef, and his book ‘Have you Eaten‘ is born out of his fabulous food blog – A Table for Two The book is vibrant, full of life, and a hard copy manifestation of his blog.

 Recipe for Billy’s chilli cola chicken. | serves 4

 - 500g boneless, skinless chicken thigh cut into bite-size pieces

 - 1 tablespoons cornflour (I used 2 as per Sneh’s adaptation)

 - 2 tablespoons dark soy sauce

 - 1 small red chili, finely sliced (I used 2)